 Stock Up on Snacks

 If this isn’t the first article you’ve read here on The Palm, you’re familiar with our stance on eating a variety of foods.
-(For those of you unfamiliar, here’s the 411: Harvard Health suggests you must eat a “rainbow” of foods—especially vegetables—to ensure you’re getting sufficient fiber and micronutrients including selenium, magnesium, phosphorous and Vitamins B and C.) So, how do you make the most of your healthy food purchases to build the perfect keto friendly snack?
+(For those of you unfamiliar, here’s the 411: Harvard Health suggests you must eat a “rainbow” of foods—especially vegetables—to ensure you’re getting sufficient fiber and micronutrients including selenium, magnesium, phosphorous and Vitamins B and C.) So, how do you make the most of your healthy food purchases to build the perfect low-carb snack?

 - Seeds and nuts are Healthy Fats and you should absolutely buy them in bulk at the grocery store to save money.
 Don’t store seeds or nuts in the pantry: Unsaturated “good” fats are sensitive to light exposure, oxygen, heat and humidity that often builds up in your pantry, according to Cooking Light.
 To prevent the unsaturated fats inside nuts and seeds from turning rancid, store these snacks in the refrigerator (where they’ll last for at least six months) or in the freezer (where they’ll last for a year or more).